lorin/booknotes/Joint-Cognitive-Systems-Patterns-In-CSE.md

 * What is this setting or activity ane xample of?
 * How does it fit or differ from patterns in the research base?

+# Patterns in how joint cogntive systems work

+CSE committed to abstracting general patterns across specific settings & episodes of change

+## 7. Archetypical Stories of Joint Cognitive Systems at Work

+stimulated by surprising reverberations of vectors of change to provide new sets of conceptual looking glasses

+JCS as core unit for analyses for coping with complexity

+learn how (more or less visible) practitioner activities

+* are parts of larger processes of collaboration & coordination
+* how shaped by artifacts
+* shape how those artifacts function in the workspace
+* how activities are adapted to multiple goals & constraints of org context & work domain

+### Demands and adaptation